-- Most disabled-adult SSI recipients have little or no work history; according to one study, fewer than one-third were working at the time they became disabled.20 - A disabled adult with a significant work history can generally receive more from Social Security DI benefits than from SSI payments, so the availability of SSI is unlikely to affect such a person's decision to work. - SSI payments are much lower than are earnings from even low-wage work: Excluding the effects of fringe benefits and taxes, which are generally small for people with low wages, the earnings for full-time minimum-wage work are more than twice the average SSI payment.
-However, some participants might only be able to work limited hours or sporadically, in which case the SSI benefit could be comparable to or greater than their potential earnings.
+- Most disabled-adult SSI recipients have little or no work history; according to one study, fewer than onethird were working at the time they became disabled. - A disabled adult with a significant work history can generally receive more from Social Security DI benefits than from SSI payments, so the availability of SSI is unlikely to affect such a person's decision to work. - SSI payments are much lower than are earnings from even low-wage work: Excluding the effects of fringe benefits and taxes, which are generally small for people with low wages, the earnings for full-time minimum-wage work are more than twice the average SSI payment.
+However, some participants might only be able to work limited hours or sporadically, in which case the SSI benefit could be comparable to or greater than their potential earnings. - As discussed below, few disabled-adult recipients return to work even though SSI includes provisions designed to mitigate work disincentives.